teejay6/FastLED/README.md

 # FastLED
-FastLED files for Arduino and LED light strips
+ Sketches for Arduino Due and LPD8806 LED light strips, using FastLED Library